 ½ tsp. ground flax

 few small ice cubes

-Add all ingredients to a blender and mix until smooth.
-Depending on the rhubarb, you may need to adjust the honey.
+Add all ingredients to a blender or Vitamix and combine until smooth.
+Depending on the tartness of the rhubarb, you may need to adjust the honey.
 Enjoy!

-The oatmeal and greek yogurt in this rhubarb smoothie recipe help keep me full until lunch time.
-Cinnamon is also known as a circulation booster and rhubarb contains fiber, antioxidants, and is rich in vitamins.
+The oatmeal, Greek yogurt and flax in this rhubarb smoothie recipe help keep me full until lunch time.
+Cinnamon is also known as a circulation booster, and rhubarb contains fiber, antioxidants, and is rich in vitamins.
+Delicious and healthy!

-Planning on giving it a try?
+Planning on giving this rhubarb smoothie a try?
 I’d love to know what you think.

 Enjoy the sunshine,